 Activated charcoal is not a long-lasting component.
 The particles get exhausted after a certain time of usage.
 The whole mechanism of the carbon is to trap the pollutants or create a bond with them.
 This way the toxins can not contaminate the aquatic surrounding.

 In doing so, carbon particles get stuffy with time.
 And eventually, after a while, they stop operating.
 It doesn’t affect the water in any way though, just that it would become useless in the tank.
 So it’s better to change the carbon to a new one for constant preservation.
+You can also clean activated carbon for reuse.

 In general, you should change the carbon every three or four weeks.
 But it also depends on many other aspects of the aquatic surrounding.
 If your water starts turning yellow, or it starts giving off a stinky smell before the one month mark, you would know that it’s replacement time.